corsozundert/wp-corso-cookie-consent/README.md

 # WP Corso Cookie Consent Plugin

 A WordPress plugin designed to manage cookie consent, enabling Google Analytics and Google Tag Manager only after the user has accepted cookies.
-This plugin was originally developed for [Corso Zundert](https://corsozundert.nl).
+This plugin was originally developed for the [Corso Zundert](https://corsozundert.nl) website.

+The plugin relies on Javascript cookie setting & getting to support static or cached WordPress setups.

 ## Key Features